khyatiEXE/probable-dollop/README.md

-### Projects
+### Few of my academic projects-
   <h3>1.
 Healthcare Analytics- </h3>
          To recommend the most effective treatment for diabetes (II) using the demographics and medical history of diabetic patients using Extreme Gradiant Boosting.
          <b>Source</b>- UCI ML repository.

  <h3>2.
 Recommendtation Engine- </h3>
-        Customising newsfeed on the basis of likes and interests users' newsfeed using ML models.
+        Customisation of users' newsfeed on the basis of patterns in likes and interests using machine learning modelling.
         <b>Source</b>- Internshala

  <h3>3.
 Predicting sales- </h3>